CXwudi/My-Next-Gen-Dream-PC-Builde-Guide/README.md

 2. But put front, left side, right side panels back to the box
    - make sure put the bubble material between two panels to avoid scretching
 3. Do cable pre-management
-   - in the case, which cable go to where, so that when the MoBo is installed, all cables are standby
+   - only for cables from the case, which cable go to where, so that when the MoBo is installed, all cables are standby
-   - including cables from AIO cooler
-   - this should be well designed during the before build phase
 4. Lay down the PC case
 5. Validate and install the IO shield
    - validate means IO shield fit the Mobo, fit the case, and shield doesn't block any port